awsdocs/amazon-route53-docs/doc_source/access-control-overview.md

 ## Specifying Policy Elements: Resources, Actions, Effects, and Principals<a name="access-control-specify-r53-actions"></a>

-Amazon Route 53 includes API actions \(see the [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/)\) that you can use on each Amazon Route 53 resource \(see [ARNs for Amazon Route 53 Resources](#access-control-resources)\)\.
+Amazon Route 53 includes API actions \(see the [Amazon Route 53 API Reference](http://docs.aws.amazon.com/Route53/latest/APIReference/)\) that you can use on each Route 53 resource \(see [ARNs for Amazon Route 53 Resources](#access-control-resources)\)\.
 You can grant a user or a federated user permissions to perform any or all of these actions\.
 Note that some API actions, such as registering a domain, require permissions to perform more than one action\.

 The following are the basic policy elements:

 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
 For more information, see [ARNs for Amazon Route 53 Resources](#access-control-resources)\.

 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
-For example, depending on the specified `Effect`, the `route53:CreateHostedZone` permission allows or denies a user the ability to perform the Amazon Route 53 `CreateHostedZone` action\.
+For example, depending on the specified `Effect`, the `route53:CreateHostedZone` permission allows or denies a user the ability to perform the Route 53 `CreateHostedZone` action\.

 + **Effect** – You specify the effect, either allow or deny, when a user tries to perform the action on the specified resource\.
 If you don't explicitly grant access to an action, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.

 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
-Amazon Route 53 doesn't support resource\-based policies\.
+Route 53 doesn't support resource\-based policies\.

 For more information about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a showing all of the Amazon Route 53 API operations and the resources that they apply to, see [Amazon Route 53 API Permissions: Actions, Resources, and Conditions Reference](r53-api-permissions-ref.md)\.
+For a table showing all of the Route 53 API operations and the resources that they apply to, see [Amazon Route 53 API Permissions: Actions, Resources, and Conditions Reference](r53-api-permissions-ref.md)\.

 ## Specifying Conditions in a Policy<a name="specifying-conditions"></a>

 When you grant permissions, you can use the IAM policy language to specify when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
-For more information about specifying conditions in a policy language, see [Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.
+For more information about specifying conditions in a policy language, see [IAM JSON Policy Elements: Condition](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.
-There are no condition keys specific to Amazon Route 53\.
+There are no condition keys specific to Route 53\.
 However, there are AWS wide condition keys that you can use as needed\.
 For a complete list of AWS wide keys, see [Available Keys for Conditions](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.